 What is Notarization?

 Notarization involves a notary public verifying the identity of signers.
 The notary ensures that all parties sign willingly and comprehend the document’s contents.
-This process includes three main components: identity verification, acknowledgement of signatures, and maintenance of a notarial record.
+This process includes three main components: identity verification, acknowledgment of signatures, and maintenance of a notarial record.
 A notary, typically certified by the state, acts as an impartial witness.
 Examples of notarized documents include affidavits and contracts.

 Importance of Notarization